 Abstract:

-Escalating research is currently focused on the ecological safety and health risks associated with the dissemination of antibiotic resistance genes (ARGs) in the environment.
-The wetland ecosystems possess significant ecological, social, and economic values as a crucial ecological barrier that effectively separates anthropogenic activities from the natural environment.
-The propagation of ARGs whithin wetland ecosystems poses a significantly threat to both ecosystem integrity and human well-being, thus garnering increasing attention.
-In this study, we conducted an analysis of the distribution characteristics of ARGs and their influencing factors in representative coastal wetlands (Caofeidian and Nandagang) as well as inland freshwater wetlands (Baiyangdian Lake and Hengshui Lake) located in Hebei Province, utilizing quantitative PCR and high-throughput sequencing techniques.
-The presence and abundance of ten ARGs, including two sulfonamide resistance genes (
+Increasing research is currently focused on the ecological safety and health risks associated with the dissemination of antibiotic resistance genes (ARGs) in the environment.
+Wetland ecosystems possess significant ecological, social, and economic value as crucial ecological barriers that effectively separate anthropogenic activities from the natural environment.
+The propagation of ARGs in wetland ecosystems poses a significant threat to both ecosystem integrity and human well-being, and has thus garnered increasing attention.
+In this study, we analyzed the distribution characteristics of ARGs and their influencing factors in representative coastal wetlands (Caofeidian and Nandagang) as well as inland freshwater wetlands (Baiyangdian and Hengshui lakes) located in Hebei Province using quantitative PCR and high-throughput sequencing techniques.
+The presence and abundance of ten ARGs, including two sulphonamide resistance genes (

 sul1 and